 Due to the rather blatant character attributes the headgear usually implies and orthodontic technology having improved significantly since the nineties, this is now more or less a Discredited Trope

-.
+- possibly also due to the fact that so many kids spend at least some of their adolescence wearing some kind of brace these days.
 It's rare to see such headgear now except for the sake of a one-off gag.
 Curiously, regular braces are still somewhat rare on TV.
-Guess they must all have the invisible kind
+Guess they must all have the invisible kind.

 Compare and contrast British Teeth